stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

 * All Accounts are guaranteed to be unique across all tenants, and there is no possibility of Account duplication.

-* Unique Accounts ensure a single unified user identity no matter how many applications or services you bring online - this is a *huge* benefit to your customers if/when you have multiple applications and/or systems and you want to support Single Sign On (SSO) for your customers.
+* Unique Accounts ensure a single unified user identity no matter how many applications or services you bring online - this is a *huge* benefit to your users if/when you have multiple applications and you want to support Single Sign On (SSO) across your applications.
 SSO is outside the scope of this guide, but will be available in the future.

-* Using a Group to represent a Tenant guarantees subdomain uniqueness across all customers/tenants because group names must be unique within a Directory.
+* Using a Group to represent a Tenant/Organization guarantees subdomain uniqueness across all tenants/organizations because group names must be unique within a Directory.

 * Using a Group to represent a Tenant allows you to associate multiple Accounts to a single tenant easily: just add them to the tenant Group.
 You can find all users in a tenant just by requesting the Group, or, you can search across all users in a tenant just by searching in that Group only.

 * You can store Tenant-specific data without having to roll your own database/tables, by assigning any ad-hoc data you want to a Stormpath Group as [custom data](http://docs.stormpath.com/rest/product-guide/#custom-data).

-* Group [custom data](http://docs.stormpath.com/rest/product-guide/#custom-data) can be used to store tenant-specific [permisions or Access Control Lists](https://stormpath.com/blog/fine-grained-permissions-with-customData), so you can control what each tenant is allowed to do in your application by simply assigning or removing specific values from the Tenant Group's `customData`.
+* Group [custom data](http://docs.stormpath.com/rest/product-guide/#custom-data) can be used to store tenant-specific [permisions or Access Control Lists](https://stormpath.com/blog/fine-grained-permissions-with-customData), so you can control what each users of each tenant are allowed to do in your application by simply assigning or removing specific values from their Tenant Group's `customData`.

 * You could share Accounts across Tenants by adding an Account to more than one Tenant Group.
 This can be highly beneficial in certain use cases, where you might want to temporarily grant a user access to a tenant, but then revoke the access later, all the while not impacting their own tenant.

-* Because all Accounts and groups are in a single Directory, you can do a global search across all Accounts by querying the Directory's Accounts or all Tenants by querying the Directory's groups.
+* Because all Accounts and Groups are in a single Directory, you can do a global search across all Accounts by querying the Directory's Accounts or all Tenants by querying the Directory's groups.

 * You can create additional Directory groups that contain Accounts from multiple tenants.
 This can be used for modeling hierarchical tenants or for more powerful permission schemes.

 * Because Stormpath does not distinguish between a Group and a Role (they are the same thing to Stormpath), you can reference any tenant Group as a 'Role' for Role Based Access Control checks.

-In summary, the Single Directory, Group-per-Tenant approach is the simplest model, easiest to understand, and provides many desirable features suitable for most multi-tenant applications.
+In summary, the Single Directory, Group-per-Tenant approach is the simplest model, easiest to understand, and provides many desirable features suitable for most multi-tenant SaaS applications.

 Next, let's discuss how actual groups and roles are handled in this model.